 • Watch native Polynesian dancers perform on top of double-hulled canoes during the "Rainbows of Paradise" water pageant

 • Learn how the Polynesians who settled in Hawaii crossed the vast ocean in their small boats

 The Polynesian Cultural Centre has created six villages that represent the island nations of Samoa, Aotearoa, Fiji, Tonga, Tahiti and Marquesas so that you can interact with the "locals' and discover more about their daily lives.
 For example, at the Islands of Samoa village, you can learn how to rub sticks together to create fire or help cook and then try Samoan fare.

 Guests to the Islands of Aotearoa exhibit can watch masters at work carving tikis and also learn about the Maori's traditional facial tattoos.
 You can even get a tattoo if you so desire -- don't worry, they're just temporary.
 And at the Islands of Tonga village, you might be asked to climb on stage to see if you just might have some talent for the art of Tongan drumming.

-The Polynesian Cultural Center offers several snack bars and also boasts Gateway, one of the largest enclosed restaurants and special events venues on Oahu.
+The Polynesian Cultural Centre offers several snack bars and also boasts Gateway, one of the largest enclosed restaurants and special events venues on Oahu.
 But this is Hawaii, so shouldn't you be celebrating your visit with a traditional luau?
-At the Polynesian Cultural Center, you can enjoy a spectacular luau in a covered outdoor venue.
+At the Polynesian Cultural Centre, you can enjoy a spectacular luau in a covered outdoor venue.
 And this is not just a dinner, but also an entertaining show with dancing as well as the presentation of the imu (underground oven).
-The center's buffet menu includes a number of traditional Hawaiian dishes, including poi, Kalua pork, poke and chocolate Haupia cake.
+The centre's buffet menu includes a number of traditional Hawaiian dishes, including poi, Kalua pork, poke and chocolate Haupia cake.

-The Polynesian Cultural Center also offers a separate indoor theater show at night that features native dances and songs, as well as special effects and animation.
+The Polynesian Cultural Centre also offers a separate indoor theatre show at night that features native dances and songs, as well as special effects and animation.